Shellywell123/AI-PI/README.md

 #or
 python3 [a specific feature].py
 ```
-I like to have it as a `bash alias` or in mt `/profile` on my pi so i can run it at boot or login.
+I like to have it as a `bash alias` or in my `.profile` in the pi's file system so it can boot at power up or login.

 ## Commandline dependencies
- - espeak
+ - `espeak`
- - wttr.in
+ - `wttr.in`

 ## AI-Pi can...
  - tell you your ip